Charges, statutes and outcomes

 Outcome: Not guilty and acquitted of all charges

-Based on the serious assault charges, our client was faced with a maximum sentence of 7 years’ imprisonment.
-We presented a strong case before the Judge and jury throughout the course of this matter in defence of our clients and the allegations facing them.
+Based on the serious assault charges, our client faced a maximum sentence of 7 years’ imprisonment.
+We presented a strong case before the Judge and jury in defence of our clients and the allegations facing them.
 The defence was also able to successfully raise evidence to support the incredibility of the complainants throughout the proceedings.
 The empanelled jury returned a verdict of Not Guilty on all three charges for our client and they were acquitted.

 O’Brien Criminal and Civil Solicitors are experienced in defending various types of assault charges, including charges of Intent to Commit Serious Indictable Offences, having assisted many clients in doing so.
 If you have been charged with an offence and think a similar course of action is appropriate in your situation, call us on (02) 9261 4281 today to discuss your legal options.